h2non/youtube-video-api/README.md

 It was designed to provide a reliable server-to-server automation solution, with additional support for transparent Google API OAuth2 token negotiation retrieval using [PhantomJS](http://phantomjs.org) in case that you don't have a valid OAuth2 token or simply you want to use a fresh token every time automatically

+**Rationale note**: I created this package to solve my personal frustration after using further solutions to interact properly with Youtube videos API.
+I hope it can remove your frustration too

 ## Installation

 ```bash